Elixiter/mkto_google-spreadsheet/README.md

 mkto_google-spreadsheet
 =======================

-A repository of Google Apps Script for integrating with Marketo API's
 Note: _DO NOT POST YOUR API CREDENTIALS PUBLICALLY_

+A work-in-progress collection of Google Apps Scripts for Marketo integration

 Author information
 --------------------